Radiative generation of metastable minima in a scalar-fermion model: Effective potential and vacuum energy

 This vacuum energy difference is also an input of the theory, much like the various masses and coupling constants; it is not a prediction of the quantum field theory.
 Similar considerations apply when the global minimum of the potential was not present at tree level but was induced by radiative, quantum effects \cite{cw}.
 The dimensionful parameter that defines the location of the absolute minimum and its related energy difference with respect to the metastable one is again an input of the theory, although ``camouflaged'' at the tree level.
-As an additional, important note for these cases, one should mention that the energy of a metastable state has an imaginary part that is related to the rate of its decay \cite{tunnel}; this is a non-perturbative effect, however, and will not show up at any level of the perturbation expansion.
+As an additional, important note for these cases, one should mention that the energy of a metastable state has an imaginary part that is related to the rate of its decay \cite{tunnel}; this is a nonperturbative effect, however, and will not show up at any level of the perturbation expansion.

-{\bf (C)} One may also consider a theory where the potential energy term at tree level has a discrete or continuous family of degenerate minima that are related by a symmetry.
+One may also consider a theory where the potential energy term at tree level has a discrete or continuous family of degenerate minima that are related by a symmetry.
 Two simple examples that one can have in mind involve a complex scalar field with a ``Mexican-hat'' potential, or a real scalar field with a ``reflection'' symmetry of $\phi\rightarrow -\phi$.
-Quantization can again be performed picking one of these minima and following the same procedure as above.
+Quantization can again be performed by picking one of the minima, thus breaking the symmetry, and following the same procedure as above.
 The value of the potential at the minimum is again undefined and can be consistently set to zero.
 Once this is done, by symmetry considerations, the value of the renormalized potential at any other minimum will be zero as well.